The Jena Experiment

 About The Project:

-The Jena Experiment is a long-term grassland biodiversity experiment established in 2002 (DFG FOR456/1451) with the major aim to understand the mechanisms underlying biodiversity-ecosystem functioning relationships.
+The Jena Experiment is a long-term grassland biodiversity experiment established in 2002 (DFG FOR456/1451) with the major aim to understand the mechanisms underlying biodiversity-ecosystem functioning relationships in the short-term and in the long-term.
 In the framework of the Jena Experiment we are involved in studying the development of the plant communities as well as the responses of individual plant species to plant community diversity.
-For example, we have quantified for the first time plant diversity effects on a large number of life-cycle characteristics of all species of the Jena Experiment.
+More recently, we have studied the role of evolutionary processes for plant species responses to plant community diversity, plant history and soil history.
+The focus of our current research is the study of plant diversity effects on the temporal dynamics of plant nutrient responses, including their stability as temporal long-term invariability, resistance during and recovery after environmental perturbations.